- May 16th, 2018 – Proposals

 References, including your own relevant publications (accepted and submitted)

 Additionally, write a biographical note of at most one page describing your background, describing briefly your studies, stage of research, completed and planned publications related to the doctoral research, and relevant work experience.
 In addition, include a paragraph of your expectations and motivation to attend the DC as well as issues or questions you want to discuss with the DC participants.

 Please note that the submissions should not be anonymized.
 Accepted DC proposals will be included in the ACM Digital Library as part of the MobileHCI 2018 Adjunct Proceedings.

-Please submit your proposal via PCS.
+Please submit your proposal via Precision Conference System (PCS).